Tominous/BlockColorChanger/README.md

 # BlockColorChanger
 minecraft spigot plugin

-Right-click on the dye to change the color of the colored block.
+Right-click on the dye with your dominant hand to change the color of the colored block.

 ## Corresponding block